imjord/java_readme_generator/readme.md

-  A java console application to generate a readme template
+  A console command application to generate a mern stack template readme